jekuno/milia/README.md

 * doc/sample.sh -- this document will ALWAYS be the most recent (for example in the edge branch: "newdev")
+* doc/manual_sample.sh -- non-generator-based instructions for manually editing files.
+    (this may no longer be the most recent since further work will focus on the generators)
 * github.com/milia/wiki/sample-milia-app-tutorial
-    this should be the same as the sample.sh doc for the current stable release (or last beta version); but markdown formatted https://github.com/dsaronin/milia/wiki/sample-milia-app-tutorial
+    this should be the same as the manual_sample.sh doc for the current stable release (or last beta version); but markdown formatted https://github.com/dsaronin/milia/wiki/sample-milia-app-tutorial
 * milia README (this document):